Librarika/manual/docs/cataloging.md

 ### Manual Add

 You can add media using our `Manual Add` method.
-This method is suitable when you don't find book using Smart Add method.
+This method is suitable when you don't find book using the "Smart Add" method.

+To use this method, please follow the below steps:

 * Please go the `Dashboard -> Catalogs -> Catalog Items` section.
 * Click on the `Manual Add` button on the top of the section.

 	![Media edit form](img/media-manual-add-form.png)